smclacke/webserv/notes/sm_todo.md

 **TODOTODOTODO**

-1)
-	cleanUp function? necessary, anything left behind after success? (i dont think so)

 2)
 	add descriptions/briefs

 5)
 	error handling + closing + handling of fds/sockets etc
-	run through full code to check im not missing a close etc
+	!!run through full code to check im not missing a close etc can then make decsion about this:

-6) julius has donethis?
-	handling CHUNK information streams..
-	the current chunk will have size of next chunk etc.. need to chunkHandle

-**CHECK**

-**JULIUS** - can also continue testing and if we exit server when shouldnt, change it.. mwhaha
-11)
-	ASK julius - if server - server socket creation fails in openServerSocket, just give error message and continuing creating the others if there are any? + if only one then what?

-14)
-	CHECK - JULIUS: openserver socket erroring handling

-14) CHECK - not handling invalid fd in recv... no one else does? e only call recv() if fd (epoll events) == client.fd so that already verifies that client.fd is valid
+		cleanUp function? necessary, anything left behind after success? (i dont think so)

+7)
+	check if i need to do any chunky stuff

+8)
+	serious clean up of handleWrite function + any more from epoll.cpp
+		+ get rid of unnecessary print statements

+9)
+**restart server if fatal error occurs wooooooooo**